-The mission of Volunteer Services (formerly Volunteer Chore Services) is to assist low-income elders and adults with chronic illnesses or disabilities remain independent in their own home.
+The mission of Volunteer Services (formerly Volunteer Chore Services) is to assist low-income older adults and adults with chronic illnesses or disabilities remain independent in their own home.
 We match volunteers with older adults to provide companionship, light housework, and other simple chores.
 Opportunities to help are available all over the county.
 Below are a few ways you can get involved.

-Friendly Visitors and Chore Buddies
+Visitors and Chore Buddies

-Volunteer Services helps elders and adults with disabilities remain independent by assisting them with everyday household chores that they are unable to keep up with on their own, such as vacuuming, laundry, grocery shopping and yard work.
+Volunteer Services helps older adults and adults with disabilities remain independent by assisting them with everyday household chores that they are unable to keep up with on their own, such as vacuuming, laundry, grocery shopping and yard work.
 Your help is needed in your neighborhood, on your schedule and based on your availability.

 Do you have time each week for a phone conversation with an older adult?
 “Phone Buddies” is a special project of Volunteer Services, King County, to provide older adults with support through a weekly phone call.
 Many of these individuals no longer have the friendships they once had and greatly benefit from regular communication with another caring individual.
 They have wonderful stories and experiences to share with you.